An Exhaustive List of What Not To Do on a Full Moon, According to Astrologers

 5. Rush the process

-According to Alejandrez-Prasad, full moon energy typically lasts two weeks—which means it’s important to exercise patience as you allow your full moon intentions to materialize.
-She recommends using the days after the full moon event “to keep working through intentions in order to bring them into fruition.”
+According to Alejandrez-Prasad, full moon energy typically lasts two weeks—which means it’s important to exercise patience as you allow endings to come to light and intentions you set around the new moon to materialize.
+She recommends using the days after the full moon event “to keep working through intentions in order to bring them to fruition.”
 As the saying goes, Rome wasn't built in a day, and manifestation via moon energy works similarly.

-What you should do on a full moon for manifestation
+What to do on a full moon for good luck

 1. Prioritize your sleep

-In any case, it’s never a bad idea to make getting enough restful sleep a priority, so why not rededicate yourself to the pursuit now?
-Gailing recommends going to bed a little earlier and really prioritizing your nighttime wind down routine.
+Regardless, it’s never a bad idea to make getting enough restful sleep a priority, so why not take a full moon as an opportunity to rededicate yourself to the pursuit?
+Gailing recommends going to bed a little earlier and prioritizing your nighttime wind down routine.
 Need ideas?
-Read a book, do a quick meditation like progressive muscle relaxation, or light a soothing aromatherapy candle to help you drift off to dreamland.
+Read a book, do a quick meditation like progressive muscle relaxation, or light a soothing aromatherapy candle to help you drift off to sleep and ensure good full moon dreams.

-One thing you should be sure to do on a full moon if you’re up for it?
-Shadow work, says Gailing.
-Because the full moon is a time of heightened clarity and perception, it’s a great time to turn this higher sight inward toward the pieces of your psyche and personality that you typically bury deep.
-“During the full moon, you can do exceptional work about excavating your shadow, which brings incredible amounts of healing because you're embracing all sides of yourself,” she says.
+Because the full moon is a time of heightened clarity and perception, it’s an optimal moment for embracing shadow work, or turning toward the pieces of your psyche that are typically buried deep—the qualities you may not want to accept about yourself.
+“During the full moon, you can do exceptional work toward excavating your shadow, which can bring immense healing because you're embracing all sides of yourself,” says Gailing.

-Indeed, as clinical psychologist Carla Marie Manly, PhD, PhD, author of Joy From Fear previously told Well+Good, the shadow self is the self beneath the surface.
-“The shadow aspect tends to be the part we are not familiar with that we tend to repress," she says.
-"It often holds the pieces of the self that are filled with shame, guilt, inferiority, and unlovability—all of those critical pieces that we like to keep away from the persona that is very ego-driven.”
+As clinical psychologist Carla Marie Manly, PhD, previously told Well+Good, “the shadow aspect often holds the pieces of the self that are filled with shame, guilt, inferiority, and unlovability—all of those critical pieces that we like to keep away from the persona that is very ego-driven.”
+It's only in bringing these pieces into the light (via shadow work) that you can effectively reconcile with them and prevent them from causing damage.

-Keep in mind that shadow work is by design deeply emotional and affecting—you are looking at the parts of yourself that you’re less proud of, after all.
-Remember how full moons are times of heightened emotion?
+Keep in mind that shadow work is, by design, deeply emotional—you're looking at the parts of yourself that you’re less proud of, after all.
 Give yourself some extra support before you start your shadow work by keeping lines of communication open with your friends, loved ones, and therapist (if you have one).

-Doing a moon bath ritual can be a particularly centering and abundant way to spend a full moon night.
-The moon and water are closely linked in astrology and both are associated with emotions (that's why the moon is cardinal water sign Cancer's ruling planet), so accessing the peace and clarity a bath provides is a particularly appropriate way to spend the night of a full moon.
+Doing a moon bath ritual can be a particularly centering, abundant way to spend a full moon evening.
+The moon and water are closely linked in astrology, and both are associated with emotions; after all, the moon is the ruling planet of water sign Cancer, whose most significant qualities are emotional depth and empathy.
+In turn, accessing the peace and clarity a bath can provide is a particularly aligned way to embrace full moon energy.

 Are full moons considered lucky?

-According to Gailing, full moons historically have been considered auspicious because they allowed people to be out at night because of the illumination the moon provided.
-Because the full moon provided extra light, she says people may have felt more confident, comfortable, and safe during these days, and so they began to associate full moons with luck and wonder.
-“They were an emblem of fruition, good fortune, abundance because you have a lot more freedom and safety at night during a full moon,” she says.
+According to Gailing, full moons have historically been considered auspicious because, in times before artificial lighting, the extra illumination they provided uniquely allowed people to be outside at night. “[Full moons] were an emblem of good fortune and abundance because people once had a lot more freedom and safety at night during a full moon,” she says.

 What foods should you avoid during a full moon?

-Instead, opt for foods and drinks that will invite sleep.
-Try drinks for sleep like the sleepy girl mocktail, which contains sleep-inducing tart cherry juice and magnesium.
+By contrast, you can also load up on foods and drinks that support good sleep around a full moon, like the sleepy girl mocktail (which contains sleep-inducing tart cherry juice and magnesium), melatonin-rich pistachios and walnuts, and tryptophan-packed turkey, chicken, and chia seeds.
 Need a midnight snack?
-Try cottage cheese, pumpkin seeds, or a banana with peanut butter—all of which contain various sleep supporting nutrients.
+Try cottage cheese, pumpkin seeds, or a banana with peanut butter, all of which contain various sleep-supporting nutrients.

 - Cajochen, Christian et al. “Evidence that the lunar cycle influences human sleep.”
 Current biology : CB vol. 23,15 (2013): 1485-8. doi:10.1016/j.cub.2013.06.029